-Being named after it’s first home ground – A venue now known for staging one of the premier pre-Wimbledon tennis tournaments.
-In fact, it was the arrival of tennis at the ground which ultimately was to lead to it becoming the predominant sport and the subsequent relocation of both cricket and football.
-After five years of playing at the Park, the club moved to the newly opened “Saffrons Field” colourfully named after the variety of crocus which had originally been cultivated on the site for use in the preparation of medicines.
+Being named after it’s first home ground – A venue now know for staging one of the pre-Wimbledon tennis tournaments.
+In fact, it was the arrival of the tennis at the ground which ultimately was to lead it becoming the predominant sport and the subsequent relocation of both cricket and football.
+After five years of playing at the Park, the club moved to the newly opened “Saffrons Field” colourfully named after the variety of crocus which had been cultivated on the site for use in the preparation of medicines.

-During the 1920’s the club won two League Championships, reached the final of the national AFA Senior Cup in four consecutive seasons, winning on two occasions, and made five further Sussex Senior Cup Final appearances albeit with only one success.
-The following decade did see a further two Senior Cup victories and success at the first attempt in the RUR Charity Cup.
-Good attendances saw the ‘popular’ Town Hall side of the ground asphalted and a new wooden grandstand erected behind the goal at the Larkin’s Field end.
+During the 1920’s the club won two League Championships, reached the final of the national AFA Senior Cup in for consecutive seasons, winning on two occasions, and made five further Sussex Senior Cup Final appearances albeit with only one success.
+The following decade did see a further two Senior Cup victories and a success at the first attempt in the RUR Charity Cup.
+Good attendances saw the ‘popular’ Town Hall side of the ground asphalted and a new wooden grandstand erected behind the goal at the Larkins Field end.

 The ground survived World War II intact with friendly matches regularly being played there.
 In the summer of 1946 the pitch was moved closer to the cricket ground to facilitate the Town Hall side being terraced, the Meads Road end section being covered in 1962.
 Following one post-war season in the Southern Amateur League, the club joined the Corinthian League in 1946 where they remained until the competition merged with the Athenian League in 1963.
-In the immediate post-war years the Saffrons attendances averaged 3,000 with the ground record of 7,378 being set when Southern League side Hastings United visited in an F.A.
-Cup tie on 10th October, 1953.
+In the immediate post-war years the Saffrons attendances averaged 3,000 with the ground record of 7,378 being set when the Southern League side Hastings United visited in an F.A.
+Cup tie on the 10th October, 1953.
 During this era there were further Charity Cup successes, a Sussex Senior Cup win in 1953 and an AFA Invitation Cup success in 1970.
-Two years later, after more than eighty years of being known as the ‘town club’, the club’s name was changed to its present form.
-In March, 1969 the wooden grandstand was destroyed by an arsonist and although ‘temporary’ cover was provided, it was twenty-five years before a replacement was opened; the stand being named in memory of club stalwarts Sid Myall and Taffy Jones.
+Two years later, after more than eighty years of being known as the “Town Club”, the clubs name was changed to its present form.
+In March 1969 the wooden grandstand was destroyed by an arsonist and although temporary cover was provided, it was twenty-five years before a replacement was opened; the stand being named of the club stalwarts Sid Myall and Taffy Jones.

-Falling attendances made it uneconomic to continue in the Athenian League and in 1976 Town resigned, their final match being in the League’s Cup Final where they lost 1-2 away to Cheshunt.
-Accepted into the Sussex County League the newcomers lifted the Championship at the first attempt and the following year reached the final of the Sussex Senior Cup.
+Failing attendances made it uneconomic to continue in the Athenian League and in 1976 Town resigned, their final match being in the League’s Cup Final where they lost 1-2 away to Cheshunt.
+Accepted into the Sussex County League the newcomers lifted the Championship at the first attempt and in the following year reached the final of the Sussex Senior Cup.
 Thereafter the first team’s best finishing position was third on two occasions but generally the trend was downwards.
-The installation of floodlights for season 1994/95 saw a resurgence in results, therefore, it was a shock when after finishing ninth in 2000, a year later they found themselves relegated after dropping ten places and finishing next to bottom.
+The installation of floodlights for the 1994/95 season saw a resurgence of results, therefore, it was a shock when after finishing ninth in 2000, a year later they found themselves relegated after dropping ten places and finishing next to bottom.
 An immediate return to Division One was almost achieved in 2002; however, promotion was won in 2003.